Click on the image above to download a pdf

 EXECUTIVE SUMMARY

-- Ordinary plastic products persist in the environment, getting smaller and smaller until they are small enough to get into our bodies.
-This is because their molecular weight is too high to permit biodegradation.
-The purpose of d2w technology is to reduce it.
+Ordinary plastic persists in the environment, getting smaller and smaller until it is small enough to get into our bodies.
+This is because the molecular weight is too high to permit biodegradation, and the purpose of d2w technology is to reduce it.

-- If the plastic is upgraded with d2w it will not just break up into smaller pieces.
-The molecular chains within the polymer will be dismantled.
-The resulting material will safely biodegrade and will not persist in the ecosystem.
+If the plastic is upgraded with d2w it will not just break up into smaller pieces.
+The molecular chains within the polymer will be dismantled, and it will no longer be a plastic.
+The resulting material will safely biodegrade, and will not persist in the ecosystem.

-- The technology has been extensively studied over many years, including studies by Intertek, the European Chemicals Agency (ECHA), the American National Standards Institute (ANSI), Lambton Manufacturing Innovation Centre in Canada, Jordi Labs in the United States and the Federal Institute of Education, Science and Technology in Brazil.
+The technology has been extensively studied over many years, including studies by Intertek, the European Chemicals Agency (ECHA), the American National Standards Institute (ANSI), Lambton Manufacturing Innovation Centre in Canada, Jordi Labs in the United States CIQA in Mexico, and the Federal Institute of Education, Science and Technology in Brazil.

-- The OXOMAR project, sponsored by the French government, demonstrates that this type of plastic biodegrades efficiently in seawater.
+The OXOMAR study, sponsored by the French government, demonstrates that this type of plastic biodegrades efficiently in seawater.

 THE GLOBAL ISSUE